Bangladesh security forces fire bullets and sound grenades as protests over government jobs escalate

 The latest clashes follow the bloodiest day of the protests to date, with local media reporting 22 people killed as protesting students attempted to impose a “complete shutdown” on the country.

-At least two people were killed on Friday, according to Somoy TV, taking the total number of reported deaths this week to 30.
+Somoy TR reported that more four people were killed on Friday.
 Authorities could not be reached to immediately confirm figures for the deaths.

 The chaos has highlighted cracks in Bangladesh’s governance and economy and the frustration of young graduates who face a lack of good jobs.